 Factors Influencing Drug Trafficking Classifications

-The intent behind the trafficking significantly influences the outcome.
+The trafficking purpose will determine its ultimate judicial decision.
 Some cases involve drugs meant for personal use, while others are involved in wider distribution.

 According to drug crime lawyer Lee A. Koch, you might end up being imprisoned if you don’t take steps to protect yourself in the wake of drug charges.
 Knowing these factors can make an individual properly handle their drug trafficking case.